 (f) Manufacturers and subsequent distributors of cells or batteries shall make available the test summary as specified in the Manual of Tests and Criteria, Part III, sub-section 38.3, paragraph 38.3.5.

-[NOTE: The term "make available" means that manufacturers and subsequent distributors ensure that the test summary is accessible so that the consignor or other persons in the supply chain can confirm compliance.]
+NOTE: The term "make available" means that manufacturers and subsequent distributors ensure that the test summary is accessible so that the consignor or other persons in the supply chain can confirm compliance.

-Sodium ion batteries are not subject to the provisions of RID/ADR/ADN if they meet the requirements of special provisions 188 or 400 of Chapter 3.3.”
+Sodium ion batteries are not subject to the provisions of ADR if they meet the requirements of special provisions 188 or 400 of Chapter 3.3.”

 (Reference document: ECE/TRANS/WP.15/AC.1/2023/23/Add.1) (as amended in ECE/TRANS/WP.15/AC.1/170, annex II)